-Watch how it is really done.
+Here we show a video of how açai fruit is traditionally harvested.
 This local man takes a length of vine he finds in the forest, makes a small loop and puts it around his feet.
 It isn't tied on, just looped and used for friction against the smooth palm.
 And up he goes with a machete in his teeth!

 Now--watch what it's like to be the one climbing an açai palm!
-We put a GoPro on the head of one of the local guys in Lorena where I was making my palm-climbing attempt.
+We put a GoPro on the head of one of the local guys in Sacado village where I was making my palm-climbing attempt.

-Once the bunches are cut, they are piled in the forest and then put onto the canoe for transport back to the village.
+Once cut, the bunches of açai berries are piled in the forest and then put onto the canoe for transport back to the village.
 They are very heavy: up to 40-50 lbs a bundle!

-We are lucky on Houseboat Amazon because after all of this work, the local people will share the prepared açai with us!
+On Houseboat Amazon we were lucky because after all of this hardwork, the local people shared the prepared açai with us!
 So delicious!
-I will miss wild açai drink very much when I go back home.